Barkhausen-Institut/usrp_uhd_wrapper/README.md

 We also have a **debug** folder that contains some files to be used for debugging:

 - tx_stream: streams white noise (mean 0, std 2) that may be analysed with the specci. **note**: undeflow occurs, i.e. samples are not buffered fast enough into the fpga.
 No clue how this can be fixed. however, we hope that the results are still valid...

+# Change History

+- `0.0-siso-jcas`: One antenna for transmitting and receiving is supported.
+Further, we support receiving and transmitting at one USRP with a second USRP receiving only.
+This covers the usecase of JCAS.
+- `0.1-mimo`: Full-fledged MIMO support.